overcoil/prestoX-cluster/k8s/README.md

 1. `AWS CLI`
 2. [`eksctl`](https://eksctl.io/)

-All are readily avaiable from Homebrew:
+All are readily available from Homebrew:
 ```sh
 $ brew install kubectl
 # choose your Kubernetes platform